Legal Advice for Compensation Insurance Claims & TPD Payouts

 Claiming WorkCover Benefits

-Anyone suffering a mild or severe workplace injury or illness can claim workers’ compensation benefits, regardless of who was responsible.
-You must lodge a work injury claim within six months of your accident date, and once approved, you receive weekly payments and other financial support.
+You must lodge a work injury claim within six months of the accident date.
+Once approved, you receive weekly payments and other financial support.

 You can claim common law compensation when your employer’s negligence causes mental or physical harm.
 In this case, you are suing your employer for legal damages.
 An insurance company funds a lump sum payment (in most cases).
-A claim for damages often leads to higher compensation than the statutory benefits scheme.
+A claim for damages is in addition to compensation from the statutory benefits scheme.

 Permanent Impairment Payouts